Often, they come to me to help with self-confidence issues. And sometimes, that’s because they want to start dating again.

 In many ways, helping people to gain confidence to start dating again is a similar line of treatment to hypnotherapy for stop smoking.
 It’s about changing the way people think and stopping them from focusing on a negative goal.

 For example, people will say.
 “I don’t want to be single” or “I don’t want to be alone.”
 That’s very similar to smokers who want to quit and adopt a (flawed) mantra of “I want to stop smoking.”

-As a clinical hypnotherapist in London and Winchester, I know that focusing on a negative doesn’t work: what it will do is reinforce the problem.
+I know, however, that focusing on a negative doesn’t work: all it will do is reinforce the problem.
 With smoking, people should really be thinking, “I want to be happy” (“without cigarettes” in a kind of parenthesis).
 With dating, it should be a case of “I want to be in a happy relationship” and not “I don’t want to be rejected.”

 Having a client deal with those negative emotions is critical, as is having those clear KPIs from a values perspective.
 Then we can start saying to people: “This is what you want.
 Do you currently have it in your relationship?
 If not, what is it that you can do to find someone who will help you achieve those things you want to have?”

 This is where internal self-talk is really important.
 People often say, “No one finds me attractive” – this voice is your inner critic, and most of us have one.

 What you need is to replace that voice with an inner coach.
 One of the techniques I have clients do is to imagine putting the negative voice in a bubble and floating it off above their head – dispatching it to the other side of the world where it can’t be seen or heard any more.

 Then we look at putting a better, more motivational voice into their head, whether that’s a confident new voice of their own or a virtual coach like Barack Obama or The Rock or even Han Solo.